chapmang/PHPConverter/readme.md

 	echo $example->toUnit('m');

-To add a new unit of measurement at runtime (Aliases optional)
+You can add a new unit of measurement at runtime, simply be registering the unit and it's conversion to the base SI unit.

 	// $example->addUnit(name, constant to SI unit, aliases = array());
 	$example->addUnit("smoot", 1.70180, array("oliver"));